 239A Creation of local Legislatures or Council of Ministers or both for certain Union territories.

-239AB Power of administrator to promulgate Ordinances during recess of Legislature.
+239B Power of the administrator to promulgate Ordinances during recess of Legislature.

 240 Power of President to make regulations for certain Union territories.